snakajima/bonjour-http/README.md

 ## Classes for Server

 **BonjourService** allows an application to publish a specific type of Bonjour service.
-An application needs to define a class respresenting HTTP server, which implements **BonjourServiceDelegate** protocol.
+An application needs to define a class respresenting an HTTP server, which implements **BonjourServiceDelegate** protocol.

 **BonjourRequest** represents an HTTP request sent from the client application.
 The server receives it via service:onRequest:socket:context method of **BonjourServiceDelegate** protocol.